Boeing faces new petition for union at South Carolina plant

 No election for union representation will be scheduled until the NLRB resolves the legal challenge, the Chicago-based company said.

-About 180 Boeing flightline technicians and inspectors are seeking union representation, the IAM said.

-“These employees approached the IAM with serious concerns over arbitrary management decisions over overtime, bonuses and work rules,” an IAM spokesman said via email.

-Last year, almost three-quarters of the 2,828 workers at the South Carolina plant who voted rejected union representation in a win for Boeing, which had launched an aggressive campaign against the IAM.
+Last year, almost three-quarters of workers at the South Carolina plant who voted rejected union representation in a win for Boeing, which had launched an aggressive campaign against the IAM.